 • Combine oil, salt, pepper, oregano, garlic powder, onion powder, cumin, cinnamon, and minced garlic in the Instant Pot.
 Add pork and toss to coat.

 • Add orange juice, lime juice, chicken broth, bay leaves, and onion.
 Mix to combine.
-Secure lid and close pressure-release valve.
+Secure the lid and close the pressure-release valve.

-• Select Meat/Stew adjust to more (45min).
+• Select Meat/Stew adjust to 45 minutes.
+Pressure Cook.
 When the time is over, let the pressure release on its own for 15 minutes.
 Then, carefully turn the valve to "Venting," to release any extra pressure that might still be in there.
-Then remove the lid.
+Then, remove the lid.
 Press "cancel".

 To Crisp up in The Oven:

-• Preheat the oven to 450º F and position one of the oven racks into the center of the oven.
+• Preheat the oven to 450º F (230º C) and position one of the oven racks into the center of the oven.
 Line a baking pan with foil for easy cleanup later, if desired.

 • Using a slotted spoon remove pork from the cooking liquid and transfer to the baking pan.
 Use 2 forks to shred the pork (remove and discard any unwanted fat).
 Spread pork into an even layer.